 Breaking up is never easy, whether you are the one doing the breaking up or the one being broken up with.
 Let’s face it.
 Even for us Christians breaking up is never fun.
 But when it all settles, and we take a moment to reflect on the relationship it won’t be long until we see where it all went wrong.
 More importantly, when we truly begin to seek God and His will for our lives—including love lives—then we can start desiring what He desires for our hearts.
 So, fear not, the Lord is with you during these difficult times.

-Do not try to be friends with your ex right now.
-Do not try and hang out with his guy friends either.
+- Cut off all contact.
+Don’t try to be friends with your ex right now.
+Don’t try and hang out with his guy friends either.
 Do not text him when his favorite song plays on the radio.
 The easiest, fastest and healthiest way to get over your ex is to initiate clear boundaries from the beginning.
-Unfriend him on Facebook, unfollow him on Twitter, and stop getting your hair and nails done with his momma (yes, it is that serious).
+Unfriend him on Facebook, unfollow him on Twitter, and stop getting your hair and nails done with his momma (yes, it’s that serious).
 Refrain from stalking his social networks, because it will only prolong your healing process.

-Remember, this is for your good.
+Stay single.
 This is not the time to go and get into a rebound relationship.
-This is your season for healing and restoration.
+This is your season for healing, restoration, and redemption.
 God draws near to the broken-hearted.
 Use this time to spend with Jesus (refer to #4).
-During this time you may be carrying baggage filled with hurt, bitterness, anger, and sadness.
+Right now you are carrying baggage filled with hurt, bitterness, anger, and sadness.
 Give God a chance to do a major uproot cleaning in that heart.
-Give your "Boaz" a fair shot when the time comes.
-You cannot give a guy a fair shot if you are still carrying around past hurts.
+Give your “Boaz” a fair shot when the time comes.
+You can’t give him that if you’re still carrying around past hurts.
 Focus on your season of singleness and become intimate with Christ.
 Learn Him all over again.
 Remaining at His feet is reassurance that healing and breakthrough is right around the corner.
-So what if everyone else is in a relationship!
+So what if everyone else is in a relationship.
 Singleness is not incompleteness.
 It is a gift, a blessing.
-Being single does not necessarily mean you are unavailable.
-Sometimes you have got to put a sign up that says, "do not disturb, God is working on my heart."
+Being single doesn’t necessarily mean you’re unavailable.
+Sometimes you’ve got to put a sign up that says, “do not disturb, God is working on my heart.”
 Keep in mind that this season allows for more undivided time between you and the True Lover of your soul.